JuliaImages/Images.jl/CONTRIBUTING.md

 ## Learning Julia

 A pre-requisite for using JuliaImages is to know at least a little about Julia itself.
 [The learning page](https://julialang.org/learning) has a great list of resources for new and experienced users alike.
-[This tutorial video](https://www.youtube.com/watch?v=vWkgEddb4-A) is one recommended starting point, as is the "[Invitation to Julia](https://www.youtube.com/watch?v=gQ1y5NUD_RI)" workshop video from JuliaCon 2015  ([slide materials here](https://github.com/dpsanders/invitation_to_julia)).
 The [Julia documentation](https://docs.julialang.org) covers the language and core library features, and is searchable.

 ## Learning JuliaImages